negrinho/sane_tikz/tutorial.md

 ## Naming

 We often prefix or suffix variable names with `cs` when they refer to coordinates, which are simply a list with a pair of numbers, which is a coordinate of a point in the canvas.
-Functions that return coordinates often contain the substring `coords` in its name, e.g., `stz.translate_coords_horizontally` and `stz.coords_on_circle`.
+Functions that return coordinates often contain the substring `coords` in their names, e.g., `stz.translate_coords_horizontally` and `stz.coords_on_circle`.
 These functions are often useful for computing coordinates of interest, such as coordinates on a circle, on a line segment, or on a rectangle.
 For example, if you wanted the coordinates that are 45 degrees outside the origin at a distance of 5cm, you would call `stz.coords_on_circle([0, 0], 5.0, 45.0)`, which would output the desired values.
 These functions mimic some of the hand drawing procedures that you do with a ruler, compass, and protractor.

-For graphical elements, we often use the variable `e` (or `e_lst`) to denote them.
+For visual elements, we often use the variable `e` (or `e_lst`) to denote them.
 These are elements that can eventually be converted to a TikZ representation.
 Contrary to coordinates, there isn't a single substring that appears in a function name when it produces elements to be drawn.
 Examples of this are `stz.circle` and `stz.line_segment`.
 These do not draw directly an element, simply they return a representation of the element to be drawn (i.e., a representation from which the TikZ string representing the object can be drawn).
 The representation of an element to draw is, if we are talking about the most basic elements, a dictionary from strings to values that contains enough information to generate the TikZ representation for that element, and if more complex, a list of nested lists containing many visual elements (i.e., these are created through grouping).

 ## Grouping

-Grouping is one of the most important functionalities of the language, and in my opinion, one of the most powerful when combined with the placement and alignment functionalities that use bounding box computations.
+Grouping is one of the most important functionalities of the language, and one of the most powerful, especially when combined with the placement and alignment functionalities that use bounding box computations.
 Grouping corresponds to lumping various elements into a new element.
-This is done easily by wrapping the elements into a list and passing this list around.
+This is done easily by wrapping the elements into a list and passing the list around.
 This new element will function as an element in its own right with respect to bounding box computations.

 ## Translation and alignment

 Given various elements, often regular such as multiple circles of the same size, there is often the need of aligning them (horizontally or vertically) or distributing them (horizontally or vertically).
-These needs are met by functions that take graphical elements (grouped or not) and translate them around to implement the desired transformation.
+These needs are met by functions that take visual elements (grouped or not) and translate them around to implement the desired transformation.
 Note that these functions have side-effects, meaning that the state of the visual elements passed to the functions will change to implement the desired transformations.
 Translation and alignment functions operate on visual elements (grouped or not) and usually have movement-related terms in their function name (e.g., `translate`, `place`, `align`, and `distribute`).
 The fact that they take elements can often be determined by the names of arguments of the functions, e.g., `e` or `e_lst`.
 Some functions take reference elements that are used to compute quantities that are then used to specify a placement, e.g., `place_above_and_align_to_the_center` takes `e`, `e_ref`, and `spacing`; `e` is the element to be placed above `e_ref` such that the bounding boxes of `e` and `e_ref` are at a distance `spacing` from each other and their centers are aligned; only `e` is moved with respect to `e_ref`.
-A variety of functions of this type exist such as `place_below_and_align_to_the_center`, `distribute_vertically_with_spacing`, any many more.
+Many functions of this type exist such as `place_below_and_align_to_the_center`, `distribute_vertically_with_spacing`, any many more.
-I recommend reading the source for these functions which often short and rely on high level functionality of the language (see immediately below for one example).
+I recommend reading the source code for these functions which are often short and rely on high-level functionality (see immediately below for one example).
 ```
 def distribute_vertically_with_spacing(e_lst, spacing):
    for i in range(1, len(e_lst)):